MiguelSombrero/fifteen-puzzle-solver/README.md

 ## Problem

 15-puzzle is popular board game every child has played (at least in 80s).
-Idea is to rearrange tiles in 4x4 board to correct position, moving one tile at a time.
+Idea is to rearrange tiles in 4x4 board to natural order, moving one tile at a time.
 More info about 15-puzzle can be found from [Wikipedia, 15-puzzle](https://en.wikipedia.org/wiki/15_puzzle).

 ## Weekly reports